MrBloo79/OAKS/Xtra/View/Domain.md

     file.tags[0] AS Type,
     Domain,
     More
-FROM !#project AND !"Xtra"
+FROM !#project
-WHERE contains(file.path, replace(this.file.name, "Vault", "/"))
+WHERE contains(file.path, this.file.name)
 ```
 ````